Skip to main content

 Callaloo

-National dish with African roots: a thick soup made from dasheen leaves, okra, coconut milk, crab or pigtails, pumpkin, onions, and green seasoning (cilantro, culantro, chives).
-Often served with coo coo, dumplings, or rice.
-Each family has their own secret recipe passed through generations.
+The national dish, with African roots: a thick soup of dasheen leaves, okra, coconut milk, crab or pigtails, pumpkin, onion, and green seasoning (cilantro, culantro, chives).
+It usually comes with coo coo, dumplings, or rice.
+Most families cook their own version, handed down and rarely written out.

 Pelau